 Huge 2015 Inventory Reduction Sale!

 Our tiny EIF office in Los Osos is running out of storage space.
 We offer the publications listed below at a 50% discount (available from EIF only).
 This is a great way to support the EIF while adding to your Pacific Island book collection!
 For complete book descriptions, please visit the publications link on the right sidebar.
 Sale prices valid for a limited time only.
-To receive the sale price, mention this ad when ordering!
-Please contact the EIF for shipping estimates.
+To receive the sale price, please mention this announcement when placing your order.
+For shipping costs, please contact the EIF office.

 Easter Island in Pacific Context.
 South Seas Symposium.
 Proceedings of the Fourth International Conference on Easter Island and East Polynesia. $37; now $18.50

 Easter Island.
 The Ceremonial Center of Orongo. $14; now $7